 Please be advised that a NOC will not be generated for you for a term-time trip unless you have already sought and been given approval by your School (using the Tier 4 Absence Request Form).

-IMPORTANT: due to the ongoing COVID-19 pandemic, the University will not be issuing NOC or travel letters to students until the Foreign Commonwealth Office lifts the "all but essential" travel advisory.
+IMPORTANT: due to the ongoing COVID-19 pandemic, the University will only issue NOC letters for countries which are part of the Foreign Commonwealth Office's designated "travel corridor."